haiku/website/content/about/faq.md

 Yes!
 Haiku includes these common scripting languages and many more.

 ### Will GoBe Productive work in Haiku?
 Yes!
 Haiku's 32-bit installation is binary-compatible with BeOS R5, which means applications designed for BeOS R5 will run.
-There may still be a few drawing bugs and other glitches, remember Haiku is still in alpha stage.
+There may still be a few drawing bugs and other glitches, remember Haiku is still in beta stage.
 But overall GoBe Productive should be usable.

 ## Releases
 ### When is the next release?